About Solid Waste

 Construction and Demolition Debris

-Seattle generates an estimated 2,500 tons of Household Hazardous Waste (HHW) each year.
 The Washington State Department of Ecology estimates that over 50% of HHW is used motor oil.
-Other major hazard categories include: flammable liquids like fuels, solvents, and oil-based paint, yard and garden products like pesticides and herbicides, acids and caustics like household cleansers and hobby chemicals, antifreeze, and batteries.
+Other major hazard categories include: flammable liquids like fuels, solvents, and oil-based paint, yard and garden products like pesticides and herbicides, acids and caustics like household cleansers and hobby chemicals, antifreeze, and batteries..

 Biomedical waste